 New OSHA COVID-19 Vaccination Rules for Large Businesses Explained

-Kearney Kilens and Kathleen Collins have summarized the Occupational Safety and Health Administration (OSHA) emergency temporary standard (ETS) requiring large employers (100 or more employees) to adopt a policy of mandatory vaccination or weekly testing of unvaccinated employees and mask requirements.
+Kearney Kilens and Kathleen Collins have issued a Litchfield Alert to summarize the Occupational Safety and Health Administration (OSHA) emergency temporary standard (ETS) requiring large employers (100 or more employees) to adopt a policy of mandatory vaccination or weekly testing of unvaccinated employees and mask requirements.

 - A “covered employer” is an employer that has 100 or more employees.
 In determining their employee count, employers must include all employees who work for them in the United States, regardless of employees’ vaccination status or where they perform their work.
 Part-time employees do count towards their company workforce total, but independent contractors do not.
 Depending on the size of a staffing agency, a staffing agency’s employees may be included in the 100 employee calculation.

 - While the ETS encourages covered employers to develop, implement, and enforce a mandatory COVID-19 vaccination policy, there is an exception for employers that instead adopt a policy requiring employees to either get vaccinated or elect to undergo weekly COVID-19 testing and wear a face covering at work in lieu of vaccination by January 4, 2022.

 - The ETS requires the employer to inform each employee, in a language and at a literacy level the employee will understand about: 1) the requirements of the ETS as well as any employer policies and procedures established to implement the ETS; 2) COVID-19 vaccine efficacy, safety, and the benefits of being vaccinated; 3) the requirements of 29 CFR 1904.35(b)(1)(iv) and Section 11(c) of the OSH Act; and, 4) the prohibitions of 18 U.S.C.
 1001 and Section 17(g) of the OSH Act.